sythanhho/quotes/index.md

 > - Ernest Hemingway
 >"The world breaks everyone, and afterward, many are strong at the broken places."
 > - Nelson Mandela
 >"A winner is a dreamer who never gives up."
+> - William Faulkner
+>"You cannot swim for new horizons until you have courage to lose sight of the shore."